St. Xavier's College, Kolkata: Courses

-The college has morning batch for boys only, that offers the Bachelor of Commerce degree.
-The day section of the college houses the arts and science departments which offer undergraduate (honours) degrees in various subjects like English, Bengali, political science, sociology, microbiology, computer science, animation and multimedia, mass communication and videography, mathematics, chemistry, physics, and economics.
-Masters programs in commerce (evening session), biotechnology (integrated five-year MSc), physics, microbiology and education are housed in the college along with the co-educational Bachelor of Commerce (evening) and Bachelor of Business Administration programs.
+The college has morning session for male students, that offers the Bachelor of Commerce degree.
+The day section of the college houses the arts and science departments which offer undergraduate (honours) degrees in various subjects such as English, Bengali, political science, sociology, microbiology, computer science, animation and multimedia, mass communication and videography, mathematics, chemistry, physics, economics, statistics and data science.
+Master's programs in commerce (evening session), biotechnology (integrated five-year MSc), physics, microbiology and education are housed in the college along with the co-educational Bachelor of Commerce (evening) and Bachelor of Business Administration programs.
 The college has also introduced post-graduate programmes in English, political science and sociology since 2019.

-The college, in its first ever foreign collaboration, has entered into a tie-up with the University of Manitoba, Canada.
-The MOU was unveiled on 4 Feb 2008 by the principal of the college, Father PC Mathew and the dean of the faculty of food and agricultural sciences at the University of Manitoba, Professor Michael Trevan.
+The college, in its first foreign collaboration, has entered into a tie-up with the University of Manitoba, Canada.
+The MoU was unveiled on 4 Feb 2008 by the principal of the college, Father PC Mathew and the dean of the faculty of food and agricultural sciences at the University of Manitoba, Professor Michael Trevan.